philipp-baumann/simplerspec-read-filter-transform/README.md

 You can download the *OPUS viewer* software from [**this Bruker webpage**](https://www.bruker.com/products/infrared-near-infrared-and-raman-spectroscopy/opus-spectroscopy-software/downloads/opus-downloads.html) for free.
 However, Bruker only provides a Windows version and the free version is limited to visualize only final spectra.
 The remaining spectral blocks can be checked choosing the menu *Window* &gt; *New Report Window* and opening *OPUS* by the menu *File* &gt; *Load File*.

+The types of spectra and associated data parameters that are saved after a single measurement depend on the options that are selected in the *OPUS* software.
+For data acquisition, the values under the tab *Advanced* of the *Setup Measurement Parameters* menu window in the *OPUS* software.

+Depending on the standard of a binary file, different regions in a file can be interpreted differently by a program.
+For example, some information at some block positions need to be interpreted as a certain type of number representation whereas others are text.
+Hence, the interpretation of different bit positions in the file requires either a priori knowledge provided by some file specifications or extensive reverse-engineering.

+Instead of sharing the full binary file specification, Bruker ships the *OPUS* macro programming language or Microsoft Visual Basic scripts for automated data acquisition and processing.
+However, this approaches are very inflexible and not transparent, and therefore not reproducible.
+Hence, the idea of implementing a file reader that is integrated in the R statistical programming environment was targeted first in the `soil.spec` R package created by Andrew Sila (ICRAF, Nairobi), Tomislav Hengl (ISRIC -- World Soil Information) and Thomas Terhoeven-Urselmans (former member of ICRAF, Nairobi). `soil.spec` was created based on the African Soil Information Services (AfSIS) project (see [here for more information](http://africasoils.net/)).
+Because this reader worked only when applying a restricted set of settings and procedures in OPUS, the idea came up to modify and extend the previously mentioned `soil.spec::read.opus()` function.
+This restriction is mainly due to the fact that positions where spectra occur are not fixed and there is no evident accessible information about the sequence of spectra and data parameters and the type of present spectra.
+Therefore, I have been working extensively on a universal Bruker OPUS format file reader that can correctly assign and read out different spectra types from any type of Bruker FTIR spectrometer with different blocks saved and with and without atmospheric compensation.

+Simplerspec comes with reader function written in R, that is intended to be a universal Bruker OPUS file reader that extract spectra and key metadata from files.
+Usually, one is mostly interested to extract the final absorbance spectra (shown as `AB` in the *OPUS viewer* software).

 Session info
 ============